 You can target audience groups based on the following behaviors:

-- Past Interactions: How they have responded to your emails and messages
+- Past interactions: How they have responded to your emails and messages

 For example, if a customer recently purchased a smartphone from your store, you can send an email with a coupon code for phone accessories instead of a random product promotional email.